dwerft/dmo/README.md

 # dmo
-The repository holding the digital media ontology (dmo)
+The repository holding the digital media ontology (dmo) in its current version (1.1)